 As for the charging cable, it's an old acquaintance, the one Garmin wants to make standard from now on (with some exceptions), so I can't be more than grateful.

 All quite normal and generic.
 But before we get into assessing the functions of the clock, let's review what makes the Vivoactive 3 special.

 What's so special about the Vivoactive 3

-The Vivoactive range was born to house Garmin's smartest watches, but unlike other manufacturers, Garmin does not turn to the "smart" side of watchmaking and chooses to leverage its sports watch qualities.
+The Vivoactive range was born to house Garmin's smartwatches.
+But unlike other manufacturers, Garmin does not turn to the "smarter" side as a watch and opts to enhance its qualities as a sports watch.

 Perhaps that is what makes it special against the competition, as it is the only one that puts sport above everything else.
 There are many other models that compete in the same market segment: Apple Watch, Fitbit Ionic, Polar M600, Samsung Gear Sport…

-And except for the Polar, none of them are too entrenched in intensive sport.
-The "problem" with the M600 is that it has to deal with the autonomíaObviously, in other aspects it is positive, but not when it comes to sport.
+And except for the Polar, none are overly entrenched in intensive sport.
+The "problem" with the M600 is that it has to cope with the autonomyObviously, in other aspects it is positive, but not when it comes to sport.

 I don't want to dwell on that point too much longer, because I want to leave it to deal with a specific article later on where to compare the models in this segment; but I do want to go into the details that make this Vivoactive 3 special within the Garmin range.